cfsworkload/mobileTelco/README.md

 - wlAppVersion: Your application version.
 This can also be found in the application-descriptor.xml file located in the following directory: /TelcoReadyAppMFP/apps/TelcoReadyAppAndroid/ (Ex: 1.0)

-## Configure the IBM MobileFirst Platform Server Container

-### Update MobileFirst server configuration files
+## Update MobileFirst server configuration files

 In the args folder are a set of configuration files which contain the properties that are required to run the scripts.
 Fill in the arguments’ values in the following files: